kmarsic/Todo-app/README.md

 ### What I learned

 This is my first time using react to make something usable.
 I'd say I've learned a lot about state and useEffect.
 In the future I plan to learn more about hooks and add more functionality to this app.
+Next, I'll add a functionality that lets you drag and drop tasks by order of priority.

 ### Useful resources